-For some manufacturers, the capacitance is a negative thing.
+For some manufacturers, capacitance is a negative thing.
 But when it comes to sound, this is one of the biggest tricks to getting the tone they want.

 Does A Lower Gain 12AX7 sound Warmer?

-Some people believe that using a lower gain 12AX7 will affect the warmth of the tube.
+Some people believe that using a lower gain version of 12AX7 will affect the warmth of the tube.
 Some people have even gone to the extent of swapping to a 12AT7.
 But we do not recommend this in every situation!